nikillxh/airchains-fhevm-games/docs/03-preparation.md

 ## Step 1: Install Go

 1. Visit the [Go Downloads Page](https://go.dev/dl/) and download the installer for your operating system.
-2. Follow the installation instructions specific to your OS.
+2. Follow the installation instructions specific for your OS.
 3. Verify the installation by running the following command:
    ```bash
    go version